MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx-async.md

 Often, an algorithm was originally written to suit synchronous APIs.
 And then that was translated into tasks and explicit continuations&mdash;the result often being an inadvertent obfuscation of the underlying logic.
 For example, loops become recursion; if-else branches turn into a nested tree (a chain) of tasks; shared variables become **shared_ptr**.
 To deconstruct the often unnatural structure of PPL source code, we recommend that you first step back and understand the intent of the original code (that is, discover the original synchronous version).
 And then insert `co_await` (cooperatively await) into the appropriate places.

 For that reason, if you have a C# (rather than C++/CX) version of the asynchronous code from which to begin your port, then that can give you an easier time, and a cleaner port.
 C# code uses `await`.
 So C# code already essentially follows a philosophy of beginning with a synchronous version and then inserting `await` into the appropriate places.

-If you don't have a C# version of your project, then you can use the techniques described in this topic.
+If you *don't* have a C# version of your project, then you can use the techniques described in this topic.
+And once you've ported to C++/WinRT, the structure of your async code will then be easier to port to C#, should you wish to.

 ## Some background in asynchronous programming